 - Records showing contributions to a tax-deductible retirement-savings plan, such as a traditional IRA.

-If you don't itemize deductions on Schedule A, you might not need to hold onto as many documents.
+If, like most people, you don't itemize deductions on Schedule A, you might not need to hold onto as many documents.
 For example, if you're not deducting charitable contributions, then you don't need to keep donation receipts or cancelled checks for tax purposes.
-(Note, however, that people who don't itemize can deduct up to $300 for cash donations to charity made in 2020.)
+(Note, however, that people who don't itemize can deduct up to $300 for cash donations to charity made in 2021.)

 The IRS has up to six years to initiate an audit if you've neglected to report at least 25% of your income.
 For self-employed people, who may receive multiple 1099s reporting business income from a variety of sources, it can be easy to miss one or overlook reporting some income.
 To be on the safe side, they should generally keep their 1099s, their receipts and other records of business expenses for at least six years.

-Sometimes your stock picks don't pan out, or you loan money to your deadbeat brother-in-law who can't pay you back.
+Sometimes your stock picks don't turn out so well, or you loan money to your deadbeat brother-in-law who can't pay you back.
 If that's the case, you might be able to write off any your worthless securities or bad debts.
 But make sure you keep related records and documents for at least seven years.
 That's how much time you have to claim a bad debt deduction or a loss from worthless securities.

 If you paid taxes to a foreign government, you may be entitled to a credit or deduction on your U.S. tax return—and you get to decide if you want a credit or deduction.
 If you claimed a deduction for a given year, you can change your mind within 10 years and claim a credit by filing an amended return.
 You also have 10 years to correct a previously claimed foreign tax credit.
 For these reasons, save any records or documents related to foreign taxes paid for at least 10 years.